Remod-org/NextGenPVE/README.md

-# RemodPVE - WORK IN PROGRESS
+# NextGenPVE - WORK IN PROGRESS
 Prevent damage to players and objects in a PVE environment

 Uses ZoneManager/LiteZones, Friends, Clans, RustIO, HumanNPC

 ## Overview
-RemodPVE is a new plugin and not a fork of TruePVE, et al.  It includes an integrated GUI for ruleset management.
+NextGenPVE is a new plugin and not a fork of TruePVE, et al.  It includes an integrated GUI for ruleset management.

-RemodPVE is organized into entity collections, rules that use those collections, and rulesets that include a set of rules.
+NextGenPVE is organized into entity collections, rules that use those collections, and rulesets that include a set of rules.

 Each ruleset has a default damage value of true or false.